Filter Coffee

 Over 50 years of brewing South Indian filter coffee.
 The coffee+chicory blend ratios, the Kumbakonam degree coffee recipes, the roast profiles for filter decoction — these are not experiments.
 They are inherited knowledge, refined across generations, now available direct to you.

-What you get when the estate is the brand — and what you give up when it isn’t.
+When the estate is the brand, every detail is accountable.
+Here is exactly what that means for your cup — and what you quietly give up when it isn't.

 |---|---|---|